xaviermouy/FishSound_Finder/docs/source/introduction.rst

 --------------------
 Anyone interested in studying the underwater sounds and marine ecology can use FishSound Finder.
 No programming knowledge are required to run it.
 Reading the
 :ref:`tutorial section<Tutorial>` of this documentation should be enough to get you started.
 FishSound Finder is also compatible with standard bioacoustic analysis tools such as
-Raven (Cornell University) and Pamlab (JASCO Applied Sciences).
+Raven (Cornell University).
 More advanced users/developers can also look at the source code to better understand it and modify it as they need.

 Requirements
 ------------
-FishSound Finder requires to have Python 3.7 installed on your machine(s).
-It is based on the high-level python library `ecosound <https://ecosound.readthedocs.io/en/latest/>`__, which itself is built on top of lower-level python libraries such as Numpy, scikits-learn, dask, pandas and Xarray.
+FishSound Finder requires to have Python 3.9 installed on your machine(s).
+It is based on the high-level python library `ecosound <https://ecosound.readthedocs.io/en/latest/>`__ and `ketos <https://docs.meridian.cs.dal.ca/ketos/>`_ which themselves are built on top of lower-level python libraries such as numpy, scipy, dask, tensorflow, pandas and Xarray.

 Contributors
 ------------

-`Xavier Mouy <https://xaviermouy.weebly.com/>`__ (@XavierMouy) leads this project as part of his PhD in the `Juanes Lab <https://juaneslab.weebly.com/>`__ at the University of Victoria (British Columbia, Canada). `Stephanie Archer <https://lumcon.edu/stephanie-archer/>`__ (@ArcherEcology), and
+Xavier Mouy leads this project in collaboration with Dana Haggarty (DFO), Francis Juanes (UVic), Stephanie Archer (LUMCON), Philina English (DFO), Sarah Dudas (DFO) and Darienne Lancaster (UVIC).
-`Philina English <https://ecophilina.wordpress.com/>`__ (@ecophilina) provided large passive acoustic and manual annotation datasets for training and testing the fish sound classifier for British Columbia.
-Emie Woodburn and Courtney Evans also provided manually annotated fish sounds.
+Aislyn Adams, Cierra Hart, Courtney Evans, Emie Woodburn, and Erik Archer also provided manually annotated fish sounds.